Merkoba/Meltdown/arguments.md

 ---

-### scroll-lines
+### scroll-pixels

-How many lines to scroll the display
+How many pixels to scroll the display up or down

-Default: 1
+Default: 50

 Type: int